Academic Credit for Data Sharing

 The project was launched in May 2017, during which time key stakeholders from academia, journals, and funding organizations met to discuss the criteria and technical requirements for developing a system of credit for data sharing.
 We aim to address critical issues relevant for implementation of a credit for data sharing system.

-Current Status: Active project
+Current Status: Dissemination

 Impact: A systematized, consistent, and universal method for recognizing and crediting researchers who generate, manage, and/or share data to create legitimate and lasting incentives for data sharing.

 - Develop the criteria and system for recognition of generators of data in a way that is meaningful, appropriate, standardized, and accepted by researchers, academic institutions, journals, and funders